 Staff friendliness and interaction with senior living residents is something to watch for visiting a community.
 Are staff listening to residents and making eye contact with them?
 Inquire about staffing patterns and how many people are involved with patient care.
 It is also appropriate to ask about staff certifications and training.
-Having your loved one surrounded by people who truly enjoy their jobs is crucial to your loved one is happy and receiving great care.
+Having your loved one surrounded by people who truly enjoy their jobs is crucial to your loved one being happy and receiving great care.

 Making a Decision

 Choosing the right assisted living community for your loved one is a big decision as it will be their new home.
 Many factors contribute to an overall decision, however, the list above provides a great start to your search.
-While no life transition is easy, knowing you've found a safe, secure, clean, and friendly place where your loved one will be cared for and even entertained, creates great peace-of-mind.
+While no life transition is easy, knowing you've found a safe, secure, clean, and friendly place where your loved one will be cared for and even entertained, creates great peace of mind.